vinniefalco/LuaBridge/README.md

     test.bar    -- a function taking a lua_String as a parameter

 Note that test.prop2 and test.prop1 both refer to the same value.
 However, since test.prop2 is read-only, assignment does not work.
-After executing the above, we observe these effects in Lua:
+These Lua statements have the stated effects:

     test.var1 = 5         -- okay
     test.var2 = 6         -- error: var2 is not writable